flows-network/github-pr-review/README.md

 * [[C++] Create an OpenCV plugin for WasmEdge](https://github.com/WasmEdge/WasmEdge/pull/2403#issuecomment-1509595889)
 * [[Haskell] Improve WasmEdge Component Model tooling](https://github.com/second-state/witc/pull/73#issuecomment-1509586233) -- it even suggests how to rewrite the submitted code!

+This bot reviews changed files in the PR.
+Alternatively, you can use [this bot](https://github.com/flows-network/github-pr-summary) to summarize commits in the PR.

 ## How it works

 This flow function (or 🤖) will be triggered when a new PR is raised in the designated GitHub repo.
 The flow function collects the changed files in the PR, and asks ChatGPT/4 to review and summarize it.
 The result is then posted back to the PR as a comment.
 The flow functions are written in Rust and run in hosted [WasmEdge Runtimes](https://github.com/wasmedge) on [flows.network](https://flows.network/).

 * The code review comment is updated automatically every time a new commit is pushed to this PR.
 * A new code review could be triggered when someone says a magic *trigger phrase* in the PR's comments section.
-The default trigger phrase is "flows summarize".
+The default trigger phrase is "flows review".

-The GitHub repo is connected to the flow function via the [flows.network](https://flows.network/) platform.
-The trigger phrase can be configured in [flows.network](https://flows.network/).

 ### Deploy your own code review bot in 3 simple steps